polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 <!-- todo: signed transactions -> glossary -->

 The constant `1635018093` is a magic number that identifies the file as a metadata file.
-The rest of the metadata has divided into the `types`, `pallets` and `extrinsic` sections.
+The rest of the metadata is divided into the `types`, `pallets`, and `extrinsic` sections.
-The `types` section contains an index of the types and for each type information about its type signature.
+The `types` section contains an index of the types and information about each type's type signature.
-The `pallets` section contains information about each of the pallets in the runtime.
+The `pallets` section contains information about each pallet in the runtime.
-The `extrinsic` section describes the type identifier and transaction format version that the runtime is using.
+The `extrinsic` section describes the type identifier and transaction format version that the runtime uses.
 Different extrinsic versions can have different formats, especially when considering signed transactions.

 ### Pallets